CovingtonResearchGroup/ESURF-Steady-state-layered-rocks/Fastscape/Readme.md

-These are the input files for the FastScape simulations run for Figure 10.
+These are the FastScape.in input files for the FastScape simulations run for Figure 10.

 FastScape_0.66.in - n=2/3 case